Element-wise and Recursive Solutions for the Power Spectral Density of Biological Stochastic Dynamical Systems at Fixed Points: Recursive algorithm solutions

-To arrive at the recursive formula for $\Pb_\alpha$ and $\Pb_\alpha^\prime$, we compare the like powers of $\omega$ on both sides of the equation, starting from the largest power of $\omega$,
+To arrive at the recursive formula for $\Pb_\alpha$ and $\Pb_\alpha^\prime$, we compare the like powers of $\omega$ on both sides of the equation, starting from the largest power of $\omega$.

-We also verify from these expressions that the $\Pb_{\alpha}^\prime$ matrices are anti-symmetric, whereas the $\Pb_{\alpha}$ matrices are symmetric.
+We also verify from these expressions that $\Pb_{\alpha}^\prime$ matrices are anti-symmetric whereas, $\Pb_{\alpha}$ matrices are symmetric.
 Here the last two equations are redundant and can be used to check for the accuracy of the numerical computation.
-Therefore, in general, for even powers of $\omega$, the coefficients of $\omega^{2\alpha}$ for $0 \leq \alpha \leq n$ are given by,
+In general for even powers of $\omega$, the coefficients of $\omega^{2\alpha}$ for $0 \leq \alpha \leq n$ are given by,

-Note that $\Pb_{n}=\mathbf{0}$ and $\Pb_{-1}=\mathbf{0}$, therefore the above equation is valid for $\alpha \in \{0,1,\dots, n\}$.
-Similarly, in general, for odd powers of $\omega$, the coefficients of $\omega^{2\alpha+1}$ for $0 \leq \alpha \leq n-1$ are given by,
+Note that $\Pb_{n}=\mathbf{0}$ and $\Pb_{-1}=\mathbf{0}$, therefore the above equation is valid for $\alpha \in \{0, n\}$.
+Similarly, in general for odd powers of $\omega$, the coefficients of $\omega^{2\alpha+1}$ for $0 \leq \alpha \leq n-1$ are given by,

-Note that $\Pb^\prime_{n}=\mathbf{0}$ and $\Pb^\prime_{-1}=\mathbf{0}$, therefore the above equation is still valid for $\alpha \in \{0,1,\dots, n\}$.
+Note that $\Pb^\prime_{n-1}=\mathbf{0}$ and $\Pb^\prime_{-1}=\mathbf{0}$, therefore the above equation is still valid for $\alpha \in \{0, n\}$.

-\subsection{Coefficients of the denominator}
+\subsubsection{Coefficients of the denominator}